pawelkociubinski/the-correct-way-to-implement-responsiveness/README.md

-IMHO the best way how to implement responsiveness
+IMHO it's the best way how to implement responsiveness

 how to use:
 ```